Bizum + MONEI

 What causes online payment failure?

-From the merchant’s side, the reasons for online payment failure are more complex, making it important to understand the causes in more detail.
+From the merchant’s side, the reasons are more complex, making it important to understand the causes in more detail.

 System downtime

 The players involved in online payment processing include the payment gateway, payment processor, acquiring bank, and issuing bank.
-These parties experience their own downtime, whether it’s planned for or not.
+These parties experience downtime, whether it’s planned for or not.

 Further reading: Your Guide to Payments Terminology